djkez/Fama-French-Factor-Graphs/README.md

 (Date formatted as YYYY-MM.)

-# Using the unmerged CSV file in the app
+# Using the unmerged (five-factor) developed and EM CSVs & the merged EM (six-factor) CSV file in the app

 Leave 'In percent' ticked.
 This will be ticked by default.

+The merged EM file has to have the data cleaned (multiplied by 100) initially and thus 'in percent' should be ticked.

-# Using the merged CSV file in the app
+# Using the merged (six-factor) developed CSV file in the app

 **Do not tick ‘In percent’.
 Leave returns in decimal form.**